alexandrutomescu/MixedPerfectPhylogeny/README.md

 	mixedphylogeny

 Our code requires the free [Lemon library](http://lemon.cs.elte.hu/trac/lemon).
 (We provided a pre-compiled version for Linux/Mac OS in the directory **lemon_binaries_linux**.)
-If you use a different operating system or if this doesn't work for you, install Lemon as described in its manual and modify our **makefile** to point to your installation of Lemon.
+If you use a different operating system, install Lemon as described in its manual, modify our **makefile** to point to your installation of Lemon, and run **make** again.

 # 4. Running